SiweiPro/CROSS/README.md

-# Codes for Submission 5864 "Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models"
+# Codes for NeurIPS 2025 Submission5864 "Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models"

-We sincerely thank the reviewers for their time and contributions during the review process.
+We sincerely thank all the reviewers for your time and contributions during the review process.

 ## Quick reproducibility check